 First focus on iron rich foods - especially red/ dark meat and organ meat like liver.
 Plant based sources like leafy greens and beans can be an okay source, but in my clinical experience, I find that only the meat based foods and supplements will bring up iron when it is truly low.

 Get your iron checked, and if it is low, consider a supplement.
 While the typically prescribed Iron Sulfate is terribly absorbed and causes really bad side effects, my preferred Solgar Gentle Iron is better absorbed and I've yet to receive a complaint on GI side effects.
 I don't recommend supplementing without labs to verify low levels, however.
 The default lab for iron deficiency is a CBC/ hemoglobin, but that's not quite enough info here.
 Request a full iron workup, including FERRITIN, which is the stored form of iron and gives a lot more info.
-I've seen TONS of women have normal hemoglobin levels, but their stored ferritin form is below normal or at the low end of the range.
+I've seen TONS of women have normal hemoglobin levels, but their stored ferritin form is below normal or at the low end of the range (you want this above 40 or 50).
 This will absolutely affect fertility so you want to get the full spectrum of information if you suspect an issue.